V-prajit/relay/README.md

 Our project solves a real problem that we, SWE interns to PMs face: vague product requirements and incompatible interpretations.
 Engineers have to decode and figure out:

 - Clarifying requirements back and forth
-- Searching which files to change
+- Searching for which files to change
 - Writing acceptance criteria
 - Creating boring boilerplate PRs